 Financial aid awards may be appealed based on special circumstances.
-If a student wants his/her financial aid to be reviewed, the student (and if applicable, his/her parent(s) should complete a Knox College Special Circumstances Form.
+If a student wants his/her financial aid to be reviewed, the student and parent(s) (if applicable) should complete a Knox College Special Circumstances Form (PDF).
 Additional information and documentation may be required by the Office of Financial Aid.

 The most common special circumstances are:

 - Unusual Medical/Dental Expenses: A student may wish to appeal if the family paid out over an average of $1,000 per family member in unreimbursed medical/dental expenses in the previous year.
 For documentation, the Office of Financial Aid requires either a Schedule A, as filed with a federal 1040, or an itemized list of medical/dental expenses paid out of pocket in the previous year, including insurance premiums.
 Expenses paid by medical savings through payroll deduction (cafeteria plan) should not be reported as they have already been excluded from income.

 - Private Elementary/Secondary School Tuition: Parents who pay private school tuition for family members other than the financial aid applicant may appeal by providing the amount of tuition paid, less any scholarships or discounts.

 - Educational Debt: Parents can appeal if they are making loan payments on their personal educational loans and/or PLUS loan payments for a child who is no longer in college.
 An allowance may be made for the amount of annual loan payments.